Planning to go off-roading? Then you must know basic important safety tips of off-roading to keep yourself protected from any big trouble.

 It will also keep you cool when an experienced buddy is with you in case of an emergency.
 A buddy with a winch, tree saver or tow strap is a great buddy to have.
 And if you have these recovery tools, you will be a great buddy to others too.

-8. Get Ready For Worst-Case Scenarios
+8. Get Ready for the Worst-Case Scenarios

 Gloves: Doing recovery work with a naked hand can be very painful.
 Carry a good quality glove to keep your hands protected.